ztgillette/ETL-Pipeline-Demo/README.md

   -e AWS_PROFILE=default \
   my-app-image` to run the container.

-2. Run `python3 create_new_data.py` to create more data.
+2. Once the container is running, run `python3 create_new_data.py` (in a separate terminal console) to create more data.
 The program running in the Docker container will detect that new data has been added to be processed, and will automatically run the remaining steps in the pipeline.

 ## Project outline